The creativity of author, designer, broadcaster Ben Arogundade

-IN SHAKESPEARE'S OTHELLO, Iago's motivation for plotting against the Moor is never clarified.
-Is he gay, and therefore jealous of Othello's relationship with Desdemona?
+IN WILLIAM SHAKESPEARE'S OTHELLO, Iago's motivation for plotting against the Moor is never clarified.
+Is he gay, and in love with the Moor, and therefore jealous of Othello's relationship with Desdemona?
 By Ben Arogundade.
-[May.17.2016]
+Mar.05.2021.

 WHAT IS IAGO'S MOTIVATION for destroying the Moor in William Shakespeare’s play, Othello?
 The Bard offers two explanations within the text; first, that he was passed over for promotion in favour of his rival, lieutenant Cassio, and second, he believes that Othello has slept with his wife Emilia in the past, although he offers no grounds for his suspicions.
 Iago’s motive is rendered deliberately fuzzy by Shakespeare, encouraging the reader to interpret it as they wish.